 Nearly all TCP-based exploit and auxiliary modules have builtin support for the Secure Socket Layer.
 This is a feature of the Socket class included with the Rex library.
 To indicate that all connections should use SSL, set the SSL environment variable to true from within the Framework interface.
 Keep in mind, that in most cases the default RPORT variable will need to be changed as well.
 For example, when exploiting a web application vulnerability through SSL, the RPORT value should be set to 443.

 Appendix C

 Licenses

-The Metasploit Framework is distributed under the Metasploit Framework License v1.2 or later.
-This license is included below:
+The Metasploit Framework is distributed under the modified-BSD license defined below.